Conzar/rotten-scraper/readme.md

 Use the ./compile.bash script.

 # Run
-If you haven't downloaded the pages from rotten tomatores, you need to do that.
+If you haven't downloaded the pages from rotten tomatoes, you need to do that.
 I have added a 5 second delay between requests as to not trigger DOS or anything.
 I still recommend using a VPN when doing this just to be on the safe side.

+./run.bash